 Even if you did dedicate a space for business use only, it would be so small that it’s hardly worth keeping the documentation and making the calculations.
 It’s usually not worth the hassle to take this deduction.
 In many RVers’ experiences, even a small amount of recreational use doesn’t sit well with the IRS and it could result in your deduction being denied, or worse.

 With that, you may consider that in recent years, the IRS has allowed for a more simplified home office deduction, making it easier to compute.
 While the space must still be used exclusively for business, you can calculate $5 per square foot up to 300 square feet.

 You also have to keep accurate records, and RVs with this deduction tend to raise a red flag.
-There are better ways to make use of your small living space and get the most out of your tax deductions.
+There are better ways to make use of your small living space and get the most out of your RV tax deduction.

 3. Rental deductions